Public Record & Evidence Map – A Whistleblower Led Archive of:

 • Proxy communicators & intermediaries.
 Using others to communicate assurances, negotiate deferrals or carry messages, diluting direct accountability and creating buffers that make it harder to pin responsibility on the controlling mind.

 • Social proof inflation.
-Follower counts, “reach” and engagement on some channels (e.g. Agua Plus Alkaline) appear heavily boosted relative to organic interaction, while supposedly central corporate channels remain anaemic — a pattern consistent with paid or artificial engagement directed where it best supports current narratives.
+Follower counts, “reach” and engagement on some channels (e.g. AGUA Plus Alkaline) appear heavily boosted relative to organic interaction, while supposedly central corporate channels remain anaemic — a pattern consistent with paid or artificial engagement directed where it best supports current narratives.

 • Reputation laundering & search manipulation.
 Systematic removal or suppression of scam reports and critical commentary, and the parallel creation of flattering “entrepreneur” profiles and interviews (including highly grandiose, self-aggrandising pieces) that dominate search results when quick checks are performed.